 Fellow for Law and Civil Discourse

 André is Director of Law & Policy and General Legal Counsel for ARPA Canada, the Association for Reformed Political Action.
 He researches and writes on public policy, particularly from a Christian perspective, and conducts regular analysis on the impact of different government bills and court judgments.
 He also acts as a Parliamentary lobbyist.
-He has represented ARPA Canada in various court interventions, having made written arguments before the Supreme Court of Canada three times and written and oral arguments in three provincial courts of appeal.

 Daniel Francois Malherbe (Danie) Strauss